songpr/data-cache/README.md

     This will update the "recently used"-ness of the key.

     The key and val can be any type.
 But using object as key have to same object.

+* `has(key) => boolean`

+    check the key is in cached. if the key is cached then return true

+    This will not update the "recently used"-ness of the key, and not remove the expired key.

 * `async close()`